glencbz/notes/projects/unit_2.md

 ### Overview

-This second project is your first foray into **building a full-stack application.** You'll be **building a Node app,** which means you'll learn about what it takes to build a functional application from the ground up yourself.
+This second project is your first foray into **building a full-stack application.** You'll be **building a Node app** which serves an API and a **front-end application** which consumes the API.

-**This is exciting!** It's a lot, but we'll give you the tools over the next few weeks to be able build what you need, and you get to decide what you do with it.
-And you get to be creative in choosing what sort of application you want to build!
+**This is exciting!** It sounds like a lot, but you already have all the tools to build them!
+Get creative in choosing what sort of application you want to build!

 **You will be working individually for this project**, and you'll be designing the app yourself.
 We hope you'll exercise creativity on this project, sketch some wireframes before you start, and write user stories to define what your users will want to do with the app.
 Make sure you have time to run these ideas by your instructors to get their feedback before you dive too deep into code!
 Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!

----

 ### Project 2A: Blog
 Develop a blog with the below minimum technical requirements.

 ### Project 2B: Freestyle App
 Develop your own personal project with the below minimum technical requirements.

+### Technical Requirements

+Deliverables include:
+* **a) Use Mongo & Express to build an API ** and **b) a front-end application** that consumes it
+  * You will have to separate both front-end application and back-end server.
+* **Create an API using at least 3 related models ( more if they make sense )**
+  * Project 2A, your models should be:
+    * User - someone using your application
+    * Post - blog posts
+    * Comment - comments on the posts.
+  * Project 2B - one model representing the user of your application and the remaining models depending on the functional idea for your app
+* Include **all major CRUD functions** in a **RESTful API** for at least one of those models
+* **Consume your own API** with AJAX calls by making your front-end with HTML, Javascript, & jQuery
+* **Craft thoughtful user stories**
+* Layout and style your front-end with **clean & well-formatted CSS**
+* **Deploy your application online** so it's publicly accessible

+**Optional**

+* Incorporate external APIs
+  * Consumed by your front-end application
+  * Consumed by your back-end application in the models
+  * Feel free to utilize and combine a few external APIs to create a more useful API

+---

 ## Presentation format
 * Presentations are 8 mins: 5 mins presentation and 3 mins feedback/Q&A